xtlx2000/PageTable/README.md

 1.) set the params.txt file to the appropriate simulation you desire 2.) make
-3.) ./pager -v file=filename.extension (see list of command line parameters) 4.) make clean
+3.) ./pager -v file=filename.extension paramFile=filename.extension(see list of command line parameters) 4.) make clean

 Params.txt:
 -----------

-maxPages				:: the maximum number of pages you would like your computer to have TLBEntries 				:: the maximum number of TLB entries you can store in the cache at one time MMtime 					:: the time it takes to access main memory (ns) TLBtime					:: the time it takes to access cache (ns) DISKtime				:: the time it takes to access disk (ns) pageReplAlgo 			:: the eviction policy used to replace pages from main memory cacheReplAlgo			:: the eviction policy used to replace TLB entries from the cache pageTablePageReplAlgo 	:: the eviction policy used to replace page table pages from main memory (multi-level pt only) pageTableType			:: the type of page table you would like to simulate WSW						:: the size of the working set window numFrames				:: the maximum number of frames you would like to allow your computer to store at one time numPageTablePages		:: the mamimum number of page table page you would like to allow in memory at one time (multi-level pt only)
+numFrames			:: the maximum number of frames you would like your computer to have TLBEntries 			:: the maximum number of TLB entries you can store in the cache at one time MMtime 				:: the time it takes to access main memory (ns) TLBtime				:: the time it takes to access cache (ns) DISKtime			:: the time it takes to access disk (ns) pageReplAlgo 			:: the eviction policy used to replace pages from main memory cacheReplAlgo			:: the eviction policy used to replace TLB entries from the cache pageTablePageReplAlgo 	:: the eviction policy used to replace page table pages from main memory (multi-level pt only) pageTableType			:: the type of page table you would like to simulate WSW						:: the size of the working set window initWS					:: inital size of the Working set for each process minPageFault			:: minimum number of page faults within the WSW maxPageFault			:: maximum number of page faults within the WSW numPageTablePages		:: the mamimum number of page table page you would like to allow in memory at one time (multi-level pt only) singleLevelPercentage 		:: percentage between 0 and 100 of index into page table collisionPercentage 		:: percentage between 0 and 100 of load factor in a bucket for inverted modNum 				:: number of buckets in the inverted page table

 Command Line:
 -------------

--v 			: verbose; show all logs and simulation activity file=		: pick a file to read as input (that is not trace.out) paramFile=	: pick a file to read parameters (that is not params.txt)
+-v 		: verbose; show all logs and simulation activity (very slow for 1M lines) file=		: pick a file to read as input (that is not trace.out) paramFile=	: pick a file to read parameters (that is not params.txt)